MetaMask/metamask-docs/wallet/reference/non-evm-apis/starknet-snap-api.md

   account contract.
   The default is `false`.
 - `chainId`: `string` - (Optional) ID of the target Starknet network.
-  The default is the Starknet Goerli testnet.
+  The default is the Starknet Sepolia testnet.

 ### Returns